accelazh/accelazh.github.io/_posts/2016-03-16-Ceph-Performance-Tuning-Checklist.md

   * OSD per disk.
 Monitor on separated node.
   * Put journal in separated OSD disk if you can.
-  * CGroup pin each OSD to its CPU core.
+  * CGroup pin each OSD to its CPU core/socket (To avoid NUMA issues).
   * Proper PG count.
 Briefly, PGs = round2((Total_number_of_OSD * 100) / max_replication_count).
 See [pgcalc](http://ceph.com/pgcalc/).
   * Scrubbing, if enabled, may severely impact performance.
   * Enable tcmalloc and adjust max thread cache, see [hustcat's blog](http://hustcat.github.io/ceph-performance-journal-and-tcmalloc/).